 Tabouli (also spelt Tabbouleh) is a traditional parsley salad with its origins in the Arab world.
 There are various versions in most Arabic cultures, and it usually contains burghul, which is a variety/form of wheat or sometimes couscous (also from wheat).
 This recipe is adapted to be made grain-free and of course gluten-free from the family recipe from my Lebanese in-laws.
-They are from the beautiful coastal city of Jounieh so I guess that makes this recipes as authentic as you can get, as I was taught how to make it by my Lebanese sister-in-laws.
+They are from the beautiful coastal city of Jounieh so I guess that makes this recipe as authentic as you can get, as I was taught how to make it by my Lebanese sister-in-laws.

 The ingredients you need to have on hand are: